Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade: Introduction

 \section{Introduction}

-The prevailing solution concept in mechanism design is dominant-strategy incentive-compatibility, otherwise known as strategyproofness, which stipulates that for any joint strategy of the other agents, a given agent always weakly prefers to act truthfully than to act dishonestly.
-The canonical example of such a mechanism is the second-price sealed-bid auction, in which it is always in an agent's best interests to submit her true valuation for the item to the auctioneer.
-While this is appealing from a theoretical standpoint it relies on the assumption that the players of the game act perfectly rationally, meaning they are able to correctly reason about the behaviour of the other players as well as solve an optimisation problem to identify an optimal strategy.
-This places a high cognitive or temporal burden on the player and it can be unrealistic to assume this is how they act in the real world.
+The prevailing solution concept in mechanism design is dominant-strategy incentive-compatibility, otherwise known as strategyproofness, which stipulates that for any joint strategy of the other agents a given agent always weakly prefers to act truthfully than dishonestly.
+A classic example of a strategyproof mechanism is the second-price sealed-bid auction, in which it is always in an agent's best interests to submit her true valuation for the item to the auctioneer.
+While this is appealing from a theoretical standpoint it relies on the assumption that the players of the game act perfectly rationally, meaning they are able to correctly reason about the behaviour of the other players and solve the resulting optimisation problem to identify an optimal strategy.
+This may place a high cognitive or temporal burden on the player and it can be unrealistic to assume this is how they act in the real world.

 Empirical evidence in fact shows that people facing mechanisms that are not strategyproof might fail to understand that lying is beneficial.
 Examples include mechanisms both with and without monetary transfers.
 The Deferred Acceptance Algorithm, used in many countries to allocate doctors to hospitals, is known to perform well in practice and produce stable outcomes, even though hospitals could lie and hire better candidates \cite{Roth1991}.
 Uniform-price auctions are a natural generalisation of second-price auctions to the multi-unit case: with a supply of $k$, they charge the winners the $(k+1)$-th highest bid for each unit received.
 Variants of uniform-price auctions are used by search engines to charge for sponsored ad slots and governments to sell bonds.
 These auctions are famously not strategyproof and yet there is little evidence that bidders cheat in practice \cite{Kastl2011}.
-On the other hand, there are manipulable mechanisms where people can easily figure out a way to lie profitably: the Boston Mechanism for school choice is known to be manipulable \cite{Pathak2008} and empirical data shows evidence of misreports \cite{Dur2018}.
+On the other hand, there are manipulable mechanisms where people can easily figure out how to lie profitably: the Boston Mechanism for school choice is known to be manipulable \cite{Pathak2008} and empirical data shows evidence of misreports \cite{Dur2018}.
 Similarly, there is evidence of bid shading in pay-as-bid multi-unit auctions \cite{Hortacsu2010}.